-When a Debtor files a Chapter 13 bankruptcy, she enters into a payment plan with the Chapter 13 Trustee.
-In Orlando, the Trustee is Laurie K. Weatherford.
-As an Orlando bankruptcy attorney, I draft a plan for my client that explains goals my client wants to accomplish in her Chapter 13 case.
-The plan is filed at the beginning of my client’s case, and serves as a framework for the entire case.
+When a debtor files a Chapter 13 bankruptcy, she enters into a payment plan with the Chapter 13 trustee.
+In Orlando, the trustee is Laurie K. Weatherford.
+As an Orlando bankruptcy attorney, I draft a plan for my client who explains goals my client wants to accomplish in her Chapter 13 case.
+The plan is filed at the beginning of my client’s case and serves as a framework for the entire case.

 The most commonly used exemptions are the homestead exemption, vehicle exemption, wildcard exemption, and retirement plan exemption.

 When you have missed 4 or more mortgage payments on a piece of real estate, the creditor you owe the money to can file a lawsuit against you to take the home away from you.
 This lawsuit is known as a foreclosure.

 In Florida, the creditor must file a foreclosure lawsuit against you and receive a final judgment against you in that lawsuit before the real estate can be taken away from you.
 This procedure can last over a year.

 Filing a Chapter 13 bankruptcy is one way to prevent a foreclosure from taking place or to stop an active foreclosure.

 Very basically, if your gross household income exceeds the median income for a household of your size in the state in which you are filing bankruptcy, then you fail the means test.

 Did you click on that link?
 Is your household income higher than the median?
 Do you think that you can’t file Chapter 7 bankruptcy now?